Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

 - Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
-Experienced in working as part of teams and have excellent communication skills.
+Ability to work in groups and demonstrate an excellent ability to communicate.

 Education: